 Greenest City Neighbourhood Small Grants

-The Greenest City Neighbourhood Small Grants program offers grants of up to $500 for residents of Vancouver to develop projects that contribute to the City’s Greenest City Action Plan Targets.
+Small grants of up to $500 are available for residents of Vancouver to develop projects that contribute to the City of Vancouver’s Greenest City 2020 Action Plan

-Read this guide to find out when grant applications open, if you are eligible for a grant, and how to apply.
+Read below to find out when grant applications open, if you are eligible for a grant, and how to apply.

 When do applications open?